 Estimated Time for Review: 14 weeks

-For those who did not complete an ACTP or ACSTH program to reach the required education hours in full, the Portfolio Path must be used to apply for a credential.
+For those who use non ICF-accredited programs or CCE’s to reach the required education hours in full, the Portfolio Path must be used to apply for a credential.
 View Sample Portfolio Application.

 Portfolio Path Application Price